HexdDesign/i3-Theme-Switcher/README.md

 ( Change name-of-theme to the theme you would like to edit ! )

+(Suggestion: Use SVGRepo.com to create free SVG images for added sidebar quickapps.
+Colors used with other quickapps are included in a note in the 'Eww' file for an easy transition!)

 :star: THEME.ENV:

 • The theme.env file within each: